taskinen/home-assistant/README.md

 ## New features

-This image has added support for Telldus Tellstick, a USB-powered generic 433 MHz tranceiver.
-To use it under Docker, container must be run with privilege mode (to use USB-devices) and the USB-bus must be visible inside the container.
+This image has added support for Telldus Tellstick Duo, an USB-connected generic 433 MHz tranceiver.
+To use it under Docker, container must be run in privileged mode (to use USB-devices) and the USB-bus needs to be visible inside the container.

 Here is an example compose file you might use:

 ```
 version: '2'
 services:
-  core:
+  hass:
     image: "taskinen/home-assistant"
-    container_name: "hass"
     volumes:
-      - "/var/docker-volumes/hass/config:/config"
+      - "./some/dir/config:/config"
-      - "/var/docker-volumes/hass/tellstick.conf:/etc/tellstick.conf"
+      - "./some/dir/tellstick.conf:/etc/tellstick.conf"
     devices:
       - "/dev/bus/usb:/dev/bus/usb"
     ports:
       - "8123:8123"
-    restart: always
+    restart: unless-stopped
     network_mode: "host"
     privileged: true
 ```

-## Configuration of Telldus
+## Configuration of Tellstick

+The `/etc/tellstick.conf` file inside the container configures the Tellstick software.
+The above Docker compose example mounts it from the host.
+Create it somewhere in your host and makes sure the path matches the Docker compose configuration.

-Mount tellstick.conf file and customize it.
-Here is an example:
+Here is an example tellstick.conf file you need to customize:

 ```
 user = "root"